Ainadri-Mandal/Ainaa-E-commerce-Website/README.md

-# Ainaa-E-commerce-Website
- E-commerce Website
- # 🛍️ E-Commerce Website
+# 🛍️ Ainaa : E-Commerce Website

 A responsive e-commerce website built with **HTML, CSS, and JavaScript**.
 It features a fully functional **navigation menu**, **animated hover effects**, and a **mobile-friendly hamburger menu**.